 The date means that Area Catholic Community implementation will begin.
 In most areas the plan may unfold in phases over time.
-Each area is expected to submit goals and objectives to the Planning Office by December 2019.
+Each area is expected to submit goals and objectives to the Planning Office by the end of December 2019.
 It does not mean everything will change on July 1.

-Overall, the number of parish priests available to serve our 131 parishes in the diocese will do down over the next ten years, and so we will need to collaborate and cooperate more as ACCs to adjust with our human resources.
+Overall, the number of parish priests available to serve our 131 parishes in the diocese will decrease over the next ten years.
+We will need to collaborate and cooperate more as Area Catholic Communities to adjust with our human resources.
 Some ACCs should expect to have fewer priests available to them.

 The lived-experience of most parishes in our diocese has been independent parishes sharing clergy and sometimes lay staff.
 Independent parishes cannot be sustained as a model for the future.
 We are one Body of Christ in the Diocese of St. Cloud, though worshiping and living in parishes throughout the diocese.
 We depend on one another to keep the faith alive.
 When the cultures and gifts of each parish are united together, we are able to accomplish more.
 Bishop Kettler wants us to pursue more collaboration and cooperation between parishes for the sake of our mission.
 What will that look like?
 That is up to each Area Catholic Community.
 It will need to be significantly more than we currently do.